Medical expert of the article

 Chronic (complicated) purulent inflammatory diseases of the pelvic organs

-- pain when urinating, pyuria (anterior parameter);
+- pain when urinating, pyuria (anterior parametritis);

-- constipation, difficulty in defecation (rear parameter);
+- constipation, difficulty with defecation (posterior parametritis);

 - deterioration of the general condition against the background of remission of the existing purulent inflammatory process;

-- increase in temperature to 38-39 ° C, chills;
+- increase in temperature to 38–39 °C, chills;

-- the appearance of tenesmus, a liquid stool (the threat of perforation to the distal parts of the intestine, and rarely to the small intestine adjacent to the abscess);
+- the appearance of tenesmus, loose stools (threat of perforation in the distal parts of the intestine, less often in the parts of the small intestine adjacent to the abscess);

 Where does it hurt?